Alveona/flask-color-extended/README.md

 ![](https://sun1-20.userapi.com/X8npCMHPcnaRGJ9AZcYvRzWZVj_toj2WqBgsEQ/PsFp0JavpSU.jpg)

+Support Flask 0.11+ (no deprecation warnings anymore)

 flask-color-extended is an extension for Flask that improves the built-in web server with colors when debugging.
 Differs from original library (https://github.com/Teemu/flask-color) by including current time and overall response time.
+Also supports new Flask versions.

 Installing
 ----------